jasnature/golang.Project/README.md

 [GOBLog]
-This is log write for program runing.
+This is log writer for program runing.